mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 information, for both the Registrant and third party DNS operators, by enabling automation and eliminating obvious and common sources of human error.

+In addition to allowing a third party operator to properly maintain DNSSEC data, the protocol mitigates a much older, but less serious problem of being able to update delegation NS and glue records as necessary without needing to get the attention of the Registrant.

 # Notational Conventions